vividblueprint/SE-RideSharingService-architecture/README.md

 1. Customer Support: The service should provide customer support to handle issues and complaints.

+1. Reducing costs: Companies aim to optimize their operations to reduce costs, including driver acquisition and retention, maintenance of vehicles, and marketing expenses.

 Now that we have defined the business requirements, let's move on to the architecture of the ride-sharing service.

 # Stakeholder Analysis